cern-eos/eos/doc/configuration/wfe.rst

-                        - if the return of an open call is ENONET a workflow defined stall time is returned sync::prepare        event is triggered at the MGM when a 'prepare' is issued (synchronous event) sync::abort_prepare  event is triggered at the MGM when xrdfs prepare -f issued (synchronous event) retrieve_failed      event is triggered with an error message at the MGM when the retrieval of a file has failed archive_failed       event is triggered with an error message at the MGM when the archival of a file has failed closer               event is triggered via the MGM when a read-open file is closed on an FST.
+                        - if the return of an open call is ENONET a workflow defined stall time is returned sync::prepare        event is triggered at the MGM when a 'prepare' is issued (synchronous event) sync::abort_prepare  event is triggered at the MGM when xrdfs prepare -f issued (synchronous event) sync::offline        event is triggered at the MGM when a 'file open' is issued against an offline file (synchronous event) retrieve_failed      event is triggered with an error message at the MGM when the retrieval of a file has failed archive_failed       event is triggered with an error message at the MGM when the archival of a file has failed closer               event is triggered via the MGM when a read-open file is closed on an FST.